 - Fresh parsley

-- Reduce heat to low and simmer until Orzo is tender, about 10-15 minutes.
+- Reduce the heat and simmer until the orzo is cooked, about 20 minutes.